Human sacrifice in pre-Columbian cultures: Chimú culture

-Moche Culture
+Moche culture

 Human sacrifice pervades Moche culture through the use of funerary rituals providing guardians to high status individuals and the ritualistic battles that utilized defeated Moche warriors as sacrificial victims to a bloodletting ceremony.

 Inca culture

 Qhapaq hucha was the Inca practice of human sacrifice, mainly using children.
 The Incas performed child sacrifices during or after important events, such as the death of the Sapa Inca (emperor) or during a famine.
 Children were selected as sacrificial victims as they were considered to be the purest of beings.
 These children were also physically perfect and healthy, because they were the best the people could present to their gods.
 The victims may be as young as 6 and as old as 15.

 Months or even years before the sacrifice pilgrimage, the children were fattened up.
 Their diets were those of the elite, consisting of maize and animal proteins.
 They were dressed in fine clothing and jewelry and escorted to Cusco to meet the emperor where a feast was held in their honor.
 More than 100 precious ornaments were found to be buried with these children in the burial site.

 The Incan high priests took the children to high mountaintops for sacrifice.
 As the journey was extremely long and arduous, especially so for the younger, coca leaves were fed to them to aid them in their breathing so as to allow them to reach the burial site alive.
 Upon reaching the burial site, the children were given an intoxicating drink to minimize pain, fear, and resistance.
 They were then killed either by strangulation, a blow to the head, or by leaving them to lose consciousness in the extreme cold and die of exposure.

-Early colonial Spanish missionaries wrote about this practice but only recently have archaeologists such as Johan Reinhard begun to find the bodies of these victims on Andean mountaintops, naturally mummified due to the freezing temperatures and dry windy mountain air.
+Early colonial Spanish missionaries wrote about this practice but only recently have archaeologists such as Johan Reinhard begun to find the bodies of these victims on Andean mountaintops, naturally mummified owing to the freezing temperatures and dry windy mountain air.